Suvronil/SDC/writeup_P5.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a neural network with 1024 neurons and dropout layer with adam optimizer, using Keras.
+I collected the data in with the above mentioned features and normalized them using `normalize_feature` function .I trained a neural network with 1024 neurons and dropout layer with adam optimizer, using Keras.
 I maintained following values for these parameters.

 keep_prob : Input units to drop 0.2 or 20%.
 Loss metric = binary cross-entropy